BlenderCN/BlenderPython/bpy_data_texts.md

 - data (coordinates, data structures, relationships, etc.,)
 - essentially anything that can be stored as a string(*).

-Creating a new text block with content is as simple as this:
+Creating a new text datablock with content is as simple as this:

 ```python
 some_str = "Hello\nMy name is\ngobbledigook"